 We’re delighted you’re interested in the Community Supported Agriculture (CSA) concept.

 A CSA farm is supported by the community that buys its produce.
 Members of the community can purchase a share of that produce, and receive fresh vegetables on a regular basis.
-Their money is used to pay for seed, fertilizer, equipment, supplies and the labor needed to grow crops on the farm.
-By investing in a CSA share, you’re spending your money locally, and reducing your dependence on commercially grown food that is trucked or flown in from across the country or across the world.
+By paying in advance of deliveries, members help the farm pay for seed, fertilizer, equipment, supplies and the labor needed to grow crops.
+When you invest in a CSA share, you’re spending your money locally, and reducing your dependence on commercially grown food that is trucked or flown in from across the country or across the world.

 A CSA farm is not just a farm, it’s your farm.

-In Full Harvest Farm's CSA, your investment in the farm is rewarded with either 10 or 20 weeks of delicious, organically grown, seasonal vegetables, herbs and fruit.
-Our CSA Shares begin at the end of June and run until about the 1st or 2nd week in November.
+In Full Harvest Farm's CSA, your investment in the farm is rewarded with either 9 or 18 weeks of delicious, organically grown, seasonal vegetables, herbs and melons.
+Our CSA Shares begin July 3, 2019 and run October 30, 2019.
 To keep the box interesting, we successively plant 40 or more different, high-quality vegetables during the season.
 This number does not include all the different cultivars of vegetables and herbs that we grow.
 We want you to get lots of things you love, like watermelons, sweet corn, carrots and tomatoes, as well as a few you may never have tried, before like fennel, celeriac and rutabagas.
 The freshness and flavor of your produce is ensured through proper harvesting, washing and cooling.
 We minimize the impact of agriculture on the environment while maximizing the healthy qualities of our crop by choosing organic growing methods.
 This way, everybody wins!

 As a member of Full Harvest Farm’s CSA, you get more than just great food.